birechdebbie/CODINGACADEMY/README.md

-This are my web development assignments from Power Learn Project academy
+These are my software engineering assignments from Power Learn Project academy